It's never really about the food.

 Maybe it's weight.
 A baby that changed everything.
 A relationship that's not working the way it used to.
 Or nothing's technically wrong, you just feel like everything's off.

-You've probably already tried the meal plan, the new routine, the book someone swore by.
+You've probably already tried the meal plan, the new routine, the book everyone recommended.
 Some of it worked.
 For a while.

 Then it didn't, and that's not a discipline problem.